mciocchi/atomic_d6/README.md

 Counterspells do not simply cancel out enemy offensive actions: they are full fledged spells that defend by adding additional effects.
 For instance, an Aquamancer might summon a shield made of water to block an enemy fireball.

----
+#### Suggestions for Defensive Actions:
+* Dodge
+  Jump out of the way.
+* Block
+  Stop the attack with a shield.
+* Parry
+  Knock the enemy's attack away with your weapon.
+Usually doesn't work against projectiles.
+* Counterspell
+  Cast a spell to try to negate an enemy attack.
+* Judo Throw
+  Use the force of the enemy attack to try to throw them with Martial Arts.
+* Cover
+  Hide behind something or someone
+* Something else

 ## Quick Skirmishes

-If the story warrants that a combat should be resolved quickly, the GM determines the difficulty of the entire battle and lets one player roll.
+If the story warrants that a combat should be resolved quickly, the GM determines the difficulty of the entire battle and resolves it with a single roll.

 Alternatively, the GM may allow each player to roll individually in order to decide their fate during the battle and how much they had to exert themselves.